 - Prior experience with data management is helpful.

-- Study and class preparation—Most students have said that for every hour in class, they spent 1-2 hours outside of class studying and preparing for class.
+- Study and class preparation—Most students have said that for every hour in class, they spent one to two hours outside of class studying and preparing for class.

 - JMP® Pro statistical analysis software will be used in the classroom.

 - A fully charged laptop (PC or Mac) is required to participate in this class.